Sometimes you have to step back in order to see things more clearly.

 Going through the process of applying for a Teach First Innovation Award has been challenging but rewarding.
 Perhaps the greatest benefit has been in helping us to distil the message about how Thinking Reading works.

-We have what they call the ‘elevator pitch’: Thinking Reading is a reading intervention for secondary school students who are reading three or more years behind their chronological age.
+We have what they call the ‘elevator pitch’: Thinking Reading is a whole school strategy with a one-to-one reading intervention for secondary school students who are reading three or more years behind their chronological age at its heart.
 They make rapid progress, catch up completely and sustain the gains.

-We also have the ‘tell me more’: It’s a synthesis of best-evidence practice built on decades of research.
-The students are carefully assessed so that they are taught only what they need to learn, are taught using ‘faultless communication’, receive immediate feedback so they don’t learn errors, and are given enough practice so that they become fluent.
+We also have the ‘tell me more’: Whole cohort and fine grain assessment takes place to ensure that no child is missed, and that no one is targeted for intervention unnecessarily.
+The programme is a synthesis of best-evidence practice built on decades of research.
+The students are closely assessed so that their lessons can be individualised, are taught using ‘faultless communication’, receive immediate feedback so they don’t learn errors, and are given enough practice so that they become fluent.
 In short, they are taught to mastery.

 Yes, but what’s the magic, they want to know?
 What makes it work?
 After years in the workshop, building, re-building and tweaking, it’s been very hard to answer this simply.
 Now, I think we’ve crystallised the essence!
 It’s so simple as to be blindingly obvious – The Lesson Plan (and the way it’s taught).